Onward Homes

+Onward (formerly Symphony Housing Group) is a housing association and affordable housing provider operating in North West England and based in Liverpool.

 Onward was formed as a merger in 2018 of five smaller associations - Contour Homes, Liverpool Housing Trust, Ribble Valley Homes, Hyndburn Homes and Peak Valley Housing Association.
 At that time it had about 800 staff and had plans to build more than 1,600 new homes over the next five years.
+Onward now manages 35,000 properties.